Stress-Strain Curve and Hooke’s Law

 Have you ever wondered what happens inside materials when you push, pull, or even just sit on something?

-When a force or pressure is applied to a material, it tries to change material’s shape – we call this Deformation.
 But the material doesn’t just allow this to happen, at least not easily!
 They resist deformation by developing internal forces — we can think of this as an internal resistance that pushes back against the applied load.
 This internal resistance is called Stress.
 Or even more precisely, stress is defined as the force divided by the area over which it acts.

 It’s usually denoted by the Greek letter sigma: σ

-In SI units, stress is measured in Newton per square meter — or pascals (Pa).
+In SI units, stress is measured in Newton per square meter (N/m2) — or pascals (Pa).
 One pascal is one newton per square meter.

 But even though the material resists the deformation caused by external force, no real-world material is perfectly rigid.
 So under that applied force, there will always be some change in the material’s shape or size.
 The amount of that deformation, relative to the material’s original size, is called strain.